Moderator: Dr Abbas Mokhtar-zadeh

 (1) Disseminate expert knowledge of long-term slab deflections considering various methods of creep, shrinkage, and cracking for typical buildings and unique structures;

-(2) Comparison of field-measured deflection performance compared to calculated deflection;
+(2) Compare field-measured deflection performance to calculated deflection;

-(3) Methods used by practicing engineers for successful design in a broad range of applications;
+(3) Analyze methods used by practicing engineers for successful design in a broad range of applications;

-(4) Considerations of construction impacts on long-term deflection design and performance.
+(4) Discuss considerations of construction impacts on long-term deflection design and performance.

 ACI President Maria Juenger invites all convention attendees to the President’s Reception, where you’ll have the opportunity to network with committee Chairs, chapter Presidents, and international attendees.
 An assortment of food and a hosted bar will be available.